cuav/doc-flight-controller-pixhack/en/pixhawk.md

 #### Cover all models{#覆盖全机型}
 The Pixhawk is a drone control system that runs PX4 and APM environments.

-Support includes: fixed-wing, multi-rotors (3-8 rotors), helicopters, vertical takeoff and landing UAV VTOL, unmanned vehicles, unmanned boats.
+Support includes: fixed-wing, copter(3-8 rotors), helicopters, vertical takeoff and landing UAV VTOL, unmanned vehicles, unmanned boats.

 #### Powerful processor {#强大处理器}